zecollokaris/Flask-CLI/README.md

 Once your done with installing the CLI you can use the following commands to start working with Flask.

-1. Generate A Flask Project.
+1. **Generate A Flask Project.**

     ```
     thermos create app PROJECT NAME
     ```

-2. Generate Template.
+2. **Generate Template.**

     ```
     thermos create template TEMPLATENAME
     ```

-3. Generate Blueprint
+3. **Generate Blueprint**

     ```
     thermos create blueprint BLUEPRINTNAME
     ```

+4. **Once you are done you can move your file to another location of your choice.
+This is to enable you to push your work to github in your own repository as the ClI has already been initialized using git.**

 # PREVIEW